 Using their own video cameras, community videographers tackle the question, "What is special about our community?" under the leadership of WNED PBS professionals.
 The result is a unique picture of the heart and soul of a community.
 After community volunteers have completed capturing their video, the footage is brought back to WNED PBS studios to be edited into the one-hour production that will be broadcast on WNED PBS in October 2019 to more than 1.3 million homes across Southern Ontario and Western New York.

 A one-hour video scrapbook of the people, places and happenings of Oshawa, Ontario as seen through the eyes of their residents.

 20-25 area residents with their personal cameras.
 There are no restriction as to age or experience and no cost to participate; just a willingness to be part of the project.

 Recruitment of volunteers began in mid-April.
 The training sessions, shooting period and interviews took place in June.
-The program will be broadcast in October 2019 on WNED-TV.
+The program will be broadcast in October 2019 on WNED PBS.
 A special premiere screening was held in Oshawa on September 24 prior to the broadcast.